OPTIONAL: 3-NIGHT PRE-CRUISE TOUR OF NICE – operated BY AMAWATERWAYS

 PORT OF DIJON – DISEMBARKATION

-Disembark your ship and prepare for your return flight home.
+Disembark the ship and prepare for your return flight home.
 (B)

 PLEASE NOTE: